Fragile Thing

-"Fragile Thing" is a song by Scottish rock band Big Country, released in 1999 as the lead single from their eighth studio album Driving to Damascus.
+"Fragile Thing" is a song by Scottish rock band Big Country, released in August 1999 as the lead single from their eighth studio album Driving to Damascus.
 It was written by Stuart Adamson and Bruce Watson, and produced by Rafe McKenna and Big Country.
 "Fragile Thing" reached number 69 in the UK Singles Chart.
 A music video was filmed to promote the single.

 Background

 Vocalist and guitarist Stuart Adamson has described "Fragile Thing" as being about "loss and redemption".
 Bassist Tony Butler told The Hounslow Chronicle in 1999 that the song is "slowish and ballady" and "tailored to Radio 2 listeners".
+He later recalled in 2006, "There's a haunting vibe to the sound (and chord structure) that I find very chilling yet infectious.
+It is a beautiful song embellished fantastically by Eddi Reader.
+It's about as country as I would go though."

 The song features Adamson duetting with Eddi Reader.
 Reader recalled for Allan Glen's biography Stuart Adamson: In a Big Country, "I was living in London and got a call about working with the band and Stuart came round to my house for a chat.
 He explained that he would like to duet with me on this track, 'Fragile Thing', and when I heard it I thought it was wonderful."